Celebrating Fall: A Catholic Guide

 • Decorate: red (cloak), gold, orange, brown.

-• Pray: Joyful mysteries, Litany of Loreto, Marian Consecration or Rededication.
+• Pray: Joyful mysteries, Litany of Loreto, Marian Consecration, or Rededication, pray for children and those beginning new stages in faith.

 • Study: Learn About Saints Joachim and Anne.